fpco/minghc/README.md

 * Run `cabal install`.
 * Run `minghc-generate`.
 That will generate a file `.build/minghc-7.8.3.exe` (takes about 10 minutes).
 * To build for other versions of GHC, pass the version on the command line, for example `minghc-generate 7.6.3`.

-## Possible future enhancements

-* Add support for 64-bit GHC.
-* Add in C libraries to ease use of Haskell packages on Windows.
-Pull requests welcome.